Loading

 “They were so great and I was so glad they were going to let the boys play.”

-Brisbane live music photographer Ben Russoniello, of Green Room Media and Priceless Records, said simply: “Support local, bitches”.
+Brisbane live music photographer Ben Russoniello, of Green Room Media and Priceless Records, says simply: “Support local, bitches”.

 “Seriously though, it’s really sad the rate we are losing independently owned live music venues that give grassroots bands a chance to play for an audience.